What Happens If You Overfill Coolant In A Car?

 Can overfilling coolant damage your engine and vehicle?
 Here is a simple guide explaining what happens when you overfill coolant in a car.

-Overfilling coolant in a car might not look like much of a problem.
-But, depending on how much extra you add, it could lead to almost immediate issues.
+Overfilling coolant in a car might not seem like much of a problem.
+But, depending on how much extra you add, it could lead to almost instantaneous issues.

 In short, it’s not necessarily dangerous to you, the driver, but it will quickly damage your engine and vehicle.
 It could also be fatal to anyone or anything ingesting leaking antifreeze.